jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 ### Performance

 Pipe first operator `->` is implemented as purely syntactic sugar, as mentioned above.
-This means that, from the compiler perspective, the usage of `->` means that no extra functions calls are involved.
+This means that, from BuckleScript compiler perspective, the usage of `->` means that no extra functions calls are involved.

 This is not what happens with the pipe last operator `|>`, that gets compiled into a function call.
-While the compiler does a lot of optimizations to inline values whenever possible, this difference makes it hard to optimize in some specific cases.
+While the OCaml compiler does a lot of optimizations to inline values whenever possible, this difference makes it hard to optimize in some specific cases.

 Here is an example of a binding to a JavaScript function using BuckleScript interop capabilities that shows how this can impact the resulting code.